fluid-cloudnative/fluid/docs/en/operation/pod_schedule_optimization.md

         weight: 100
 ```

-Through the Webhook mechanism, the application Pod is injected and caches the weak affinity configuration of the worker.
+Through the Webhook mechanism, the application Pod is injected with preferred affinity to the cache worker.

 ```shell
 $ kubectl get pods nginx-2 -o  custom-columns=NAME:metadata.name,NODE:.spec.nodeName